geogardenclub/geogardenclub.github.io/docs/user-guide/crops.md

 There are two ways to add a Crop.
 First, when you are adding a Planting, you can add a Crop from the Add Planting form.
 See the [Add Planting documentation](plantings.md#create-a-planting) for details.

 The second way is from the Crop Index screen.
-Click the "+ Crop" button to bring up the Create Crop screen:
+Tap the "+ Crop" button to bring up the Create Crop screen:

 <img width="300" src="/img/user-guide/crops-create.png"/>